BryanKCodes/tp/docs/UserGuide.md

 4. Ensures no duplicate champions within each team to avoid conflicts.
 5. Continues creating teams until there are insufficient players to form a complete team.

-**Note:** This creates rank-ordered teams where Team 1 contains the highest-ranked players, Team 2 contains the next-highest-ranked players, and so on.
+**Note:** This creates rank-ordered teams where Team 1 contains the highest-ranked player from each role, Team 2 contains the next-highest-ranked player from each role, and so on.

 **Notes:**
 * At least one unassigned player for each of the five roles is required to form a team.